-- we establish school rules which demonstrate caring behaviour, and ensure that they are understood by all children - Specify clearly those types of behaviour which are considered to be "bullying" and therefore unacceptable - · Specify clearly what sanctions will follow bullying behaviour - Regularly remind children in 'worship' of the importance of respectful and caring behaviour to be shown to everyone making clear links to our school values. - Use the personal, health and social curriculum.
+- we establish school rules which demonstrate caring behaviour, and ensure that - they are understood by all children - Specify clearly those types of behaviour which are considered to be "bullying" and therefore unacceptable - Specify clearly what sanctions will follow bullying behaviour - Regularly remind children in 'worship' of the importance of respectful and caring behaviour to be shown to everyone making clear links to our school values. - Use the personal, health and social curriculum.
 This curriculum should permeate all aspects of school life and be thoroughly integrated into the more general curriculum wherever possible.
-Every member of staff has the responsibility to support and foster this curriculum. - We draw up individual educational programmes for those children experiencing interpersonal and peer relationship difficulties. - we use differentiated anti-bullying lessons to teach the children about bullying and we promote anti-bullying week in school.
+Every member of staff has the responsibility to support and foster this curriculum. - We draw up individual educational programmes for those children experiencing interpersonal and peer relationship difficulties. - We use differentiated anti-bullying lessons to teach the children about bullying and we promote anti-bullying week in school. - Deliver a Behaviour Curriculum which aims to focus children's understanding and behaviour, channelling this to develop positive approaches

-Anti-Bullying Champions
+Anti-Bullying Champions: Happiness Heroes

 At Winwick, we believe that it is vitally important that our children's voices are heard.
-As a result of this, we have created Anti-Bullying Champions.
+As a result of this, we have created Happiness Heroes.
 These champions act as a 'friendly face' that children can go to for support if they are being bullied or have any concerns about bullying.
-In addition to this, our Anti-Bullying Champions will be promoting anti-bullying throughout the school year which includes activities and competitions to raise awareness.
+In addition to this, our Happiness Heroes will be promoting anti-bullying throughout the school year which includes activities and competitions to raise awareness.
 Furthermore, our Anti-bullying champions will be working with other members of the school community to prevent and educate so that bullying does not happen.